ilgooz/mattermost-plugin-topdf/README.md

   ```
   Make sure that you've set large timeouts for Gotenberg server like in the sample above since converting big files takes time.

+  For more information about how to install & customize Gotenberg server, please follow the [docs](https://thecodingmachine.github.io/gotenberg/#install).

 2. Go to the [releases page of this Github repository](https://github.com/ilgooz/mattermost-plugin-topdf/releases) and download the latest release for your Mattermost server.

 3. In the Mattermost System Console under **System Console > Plugins > Plugin Management** upload the file to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).